teilin/turlogg/README.md

 >REM On Windows
 > set ASPNETCORE_ENVIRONMENT=Development

+or

 > REM On OSX
 > export ASPNETCORE_ENVIRONMENT=Development

 To configure the secret values, use the user-secret command, e.g.:

-> dotnet user-secrets set AppSettings:PgUser <theuser>
-> dotnet user-secrets set AppSettings:PgPwd <thepassword>
-> dotnet user-secrets set AppSettings:PgHost <thehost>
-> dotnet user-secrets set AppSettings:PgPort <theport>
-> dotnet user-secrets set AppSettings:PgDatabase <thedatabase>
+> dotnet user-secrets set ConnectionStrings:DefaultConnection <ConnectionStrings>

+and

 > dotnet user-secrets set AppSettings:NasjonalTurbaseApiKey <NasjonalTurbaseApiKey>

 #Resources